Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/README.md

 ## 🎯Hackathon Objective

 The objective of this project is to design and demonstrate an **Edge-AI capable defect classification system** that can:

-- Detect and classify semiconductor wafer/die defects into predefined categories
+- Detect defect regions in semiconductor wafer/die inspection images and classify them into predefined defect categories
 - Achieve strong accuracy using lightweight, edge-friendly models
 - Enable real-time, high-volume inspection workflows
 - Be portable to NXP eIQ deployment flows targeting i.MX RT series devices